koraytugay/koraytugay.github.io/content/various/http.md

 #### SSL Connection Behind a Proxy Server
 We can observe this behaviour by the following.
 Start listening on port `8443` using netcat:

+### Interceptors (aka Transparent Proxies)
+There are several techniques where the network infrastructure intercepts and steers web traffic into a proxy, without the client’s knowledge or participation.
+This interception typically relies on switching and routing devices that watch for HTTP traffic, intercept it, and shunt the traffic into a proxy, without the client’s knowledge.

+In such cases, clients computers also have certificates installed that trust the proxy server, and the proxy server becomes a man-in-the-middle.
+See [this](https://crypto.stackexchange.com/a/76232) answer for details.

+### Reverse Proxies
+Servers (instead of the clients) can be behind proxy servers for again, whatever reason, such as load-balancing, filtering or authentication.
+In this case the client again would be unaware of being connected to a proxy server, but it is much more innocent compared to interceptors.

 ```bash
 nc -l -p 8843
 ```